Clemapfel/mousetrap/docs/09_native_rendering.md

 texture.create_from_image(image);
 ```

-Once `create_from_image` is called, the image data is uploaded to the graphics cards ram, so we can safely discard the `Image` instance.
+Once `create_from_image` is called, the image data is uploaded to the graphics cards' RAM, so we can safely discard the `Image` instance.

 To display this texture, we need to bind it to a shape, then render that shape: